joonaxyz/joonaxyz.github.io/about.md

 permalink: /about/
 ---

-Security analyst from Finland trying to learn all things infosec related.
+Cyber defense developer from Finland trying to learn all things infosec related.

 I spend most of my free time doing boot2root and CTF challenges on multiple different platforms.